 The “valley of Baca” is the valley of “weeping”, or the valley of “suffering”.
 It is a HARD place.
 We, as Jesus’ people, are intended to bring “refreshment” to HARD places.

-According to Christian radio, May 1st was to be observed imageas “Holocaust Remembrance Day”, in order to remember the 6 million Jews (and others) who were put to death during World War II, by the Nazis in their concentration camps, etc. The Holocaust experience was definitely a “place of weeping”, a HARD place.
+According to Christian radio, May 1st was to be observed as “Holocaust Remembrance Day”, in order to remember the 6 million Jews (and others) who were put to death during World War II, by the Nazis in their concentration camps, etc. The Holocaust experience was definitely a “place of weeping”, a HARD place.

 When I think of that time, I always think of Corrie ten Boom (see photo on right) and her family who were sent to the concentration camps because they had hidden Jews from the Nazis in order to save their lives.
 On our return from India, a couple of years ago, Pastor Bob W. Lee and I had the opportunity to visit the Corrie ten Boom museum in Haarlem in the Amsterdam area.
 We were able to see the secret “Hiding Place” in their home where the Jews were hidden.
 When the ten Booms were arrested for their “illegal” activities, the hiding place was not discovered and the Jews hiding there were later let out by friendly Dutch policemen.
 The ten Booms were practicing this unusual missionary work of bringing “refreshment” to HARD places in their hiding of the Jews.
 They continued to fulfill Ps.
 84:6 as they were sent to the concentration camps.
 Corrie writes in her “Tramp For The Lord”:

 “When I was in a prison camp in Holland during the war, I often prayed, ‘Lord, never let the enemy put me in a German concentration camp.’
 God answered no to that prayer.
 Yet in the German camp, with all its horror, I found many prisoners who had never heard of Jesus Christ.
 If God had not used my sister Betsie and me to bring them to Him, they would never have heard of Him.
 Many died, or were killed, but many died with the Name of Jesus on their lips.
-They were well worth all our suffering.image
+They were well worth all our suffering.

 They fulfilled both parts of this verse: